 years at Genentech

 I started at Genentech in September 2008.
-Prior to that, I spent 14 years as a faculty member in the Boston area - first at Massachusetts General Hospital/Harvard Medical School and then at Massachusetts Institute of Technology (MIT), where I was Professor of Neuroscience.
-Before I got into research I was a practicing physician in London, U.K. So I have seen human disease from two sides - as a scientist investigating basic mechanisms and as a medical doctor treating patients.
+Prior to that, I spent 14 years in academia focused on molecular and cellular neuroscience - first at Massachusetts General Hospital/Harvard Medical School and then at Massachusetts Institute of Technology (MIT), where I was the Menicon Professor of Neuroscience and an Investigator of the Howard Hughes Medical Institute.
+Before I got into research I completed a residency in general medicine in London, U.K. So I have seen human disease from two sides - as a scientist investigating basic mechanisms and as a medical doctor treating patients.

 Caspase-3 activation via mitochondria is required for long-term depression and AMPA receptor internalization in hippocampal neurons.

 Li Z, Jo J, Jia J-M, Lo S-C, Whitcomb DJ, Jiao S, Cho K, Sheng M.